RussellHankins/websocket-chat-server/README.md

 	adduser(messageid,userid,username,password,server_password)
 		The server_password is required.
 The idea is that
 		some other service connects and feeds this from a database.
-	getchatroomdetails(messageid,chatroomid)
+	erase_file(messageid,filename) - Not finished.
+	    erases a file.
+Returns a success message or an error message. filenames for existing files are from whatever file_location they're found on.
+	    All file names have the userid as a directory prefix.
+	    If a subfolder is empty, the subfolder is deleted. getchatroomdetails(messageid,chatroomid)
 		Returns the chatroom details such as name,question,info in a chatroomdetails message.
 		Returns an error if the chatroomid wasn't found.